spiral/docs/odm/basics.md

 }
 ```

-> If you are working under PHPStorm, IDE will highlight all the possible record fields for you.
+> Concider using [DocumentSources](/odm/sources.md) for such operations.

+If you have documenter module installed you can also generete set of IDE tooltips which migh speed up development a lot:

 ![Tooltips](https://raw.githubusercontent.com/spiral/guide/master/resources/tooltips.png)